 WordPress Discussion Settings – Tutorial

-Go to your dashboard menu and click on Settings > Discussion …
+Go to your WordPress navigation menu and choose Settings > Discussion …

-You will be taken to the ‘Discussion Settings’ page …
+You will be taken to the ‘Discussion Settings’ screen …

 (WordPress Discussion Settings)